OTE - Oregon Travel Experience

 Metasequoia glyptostroboides

-Although it is now known that Dawn Redwoods graced the landscape of the world’s northern temperate regions during the time of the dinosaurs (Late Cretateous), fossils of this species were first discovered in 1941 in Japan.
-At that time the tree was believed to have been long extinct.
+When fossils of this species were first discovered in 1941 in Japan, the tree was believed to have been long extinct.
+Fossils were also later discovered in the Columbia Gorge.
 But in 1944, live trees were found in a remote valley in central China.
-Fossils have since been discovered in the …
+The Hoyt Arboretum planted seeds from these trees and in 1952, this tree became the first in the Western hemisphere to produce cones in about …

 Read More